goriponsoft/ESE2RAM-Cartridge-74670/README-en.md

 Created by Goripon Hardware (hardware division of doujin circle Goripon Software).

 Schematic data, PCB data, and Gerber data for KiCAD7 are released under the Creative Commons license (CC-BY-NC).
-MGINST215.zip is not covered by the CC license and is subject to the original license and terms.
+MGINST215.zip and KSAVER105.zip are not subject to CC license and are subject to their original license and terms.

 X(old Twitter): @goriponsoft